reshma-m-shetty/-Hospital-Management-System/README.md

 join appointments a on d.doctor_id = a.doctor_id
 group by d.first_name;
 ```
-* Ranks doctors based on workload.
+* Ranks doctors based on workload here Sarah ranks 1st with 46 counts of appointments.

 ---